 A collection of children’s stories supporting military families living with PTSD, injury and upheaval

-As we planned this project, we learned from the library service how few books they had to support children who are living with parents physically or emotionally changed from their service careers, or who were moving schools and leaving friends because of military postings.
-We decided to fill this gap by producing a series of books for younger children which directly tackle these subjects.
+When we were developing our Band of Sisters project, we learned from the Catterick library service how few books they had to support children who are living with parents physically or emotionally changed from their service careers, or who were moving schools and leaving friends because of military postings.
+We decided to fill this gap by producing a series of stories for younger children which directly tackle these subjects.

 Click here to buy the book

 The Progression of the Understanding of UK Military Post-Traumatic Stress Disorder from WW1 to the Present Day, and The Role of Family in Veteran Mental Health Care

 Whilst much has been studied and written about the direct impact on serving and veteran military personnel, the stories of the families of those living with PTSD offer a new angle from which to observe the wider picture.
 Their suffering is acute – they fight the on-going battles their partners, children and parents fight, but their perspective is unique.
 Sometimes a fly on the wall, sometimes at the centre of the storm, the families are able to note aspects which escape clinicians, researchers and the veterans themselves.

 Interviews with The Band of Sisters subjects gave new insight into the impact of military service on the families and communities of veterans.
 It is hoped that by adding the voices of these family members to the body of research in this area, lessons might be learned about how best to support military veterans and their families into the future.